DaleOnRails/JS_Pig_Dice_Game/README.md

 ---

 ### How To Play - Standard Mode
-*Input field for creating a custom final score is disabled in standard mode*

-**Goal of the game:**
-- First to get a global score of 100 wins.

 **Game Rules:**
+- Goal of the game: First to get a global score of 100 wins.
 - The game has 2 players, playing in rounds.
 - In each turn, a player rolls a dice as many times as he wishes.
 Each result gets added to his **round** score.
 - BUT, if the player rolls a 1, It's a bust & his entire **round** score is wiped!
 After that, it's the next player's turn.